DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/3d_object_finder_procedure.rst

    :align: center

 Then in the model section, users are able to add/delete model, the dropdown list on the bottom shows the current active model to search.
 You can also double click model entry to edit model.
-You will see a model config page, where you are able to see the model and ajust its parameters.
+You will see a model config page, where you are able to see the model and adjust its parameters.

 .. image:: Images/3d_obj_finder/models.png
    :align: center